All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Injectable medications are usually preferred.
 After gastric bypass or sleeve gastrectomy, oral medication absorption can be unpredictable.
 Injectable GLP-1 medications are absorbed through subcutaneous tissue, not the GI tract, making them more reliable for post-surgical patients.

-Nutritional monitoring is essential.
+Nutritional monitoring is important.
 GLP-1 medications decrease appetite, which means you may eat even less than you already do post-surgery.
 This makes it critical to prioritize and stay on top of your vitamin and mineral supplementation.
 Your provider may want to check labs more frequently.

 Regular follow-ups are important.
 Post-bariatric patients on GLP-1 medications benefit from more frequent check-ins) monthly for the first 3 months, then quarterly.
 This helps catch any nutritional issues, adjust dosing, and track progress.